Andrew (archbishop of Kalocsa)

 Andrew (András; died 1186) was a prelate in the Kingdom of Hungary in the second half of the 12th century.
 He was Archbishop of Kalocsa between 1176 and 1186, and Bishop of Győr from 1169 to 1176.

 Early career

 Andrew was a highly educated clergyman and a skilled diplomat, who became a protégé of Pope Alexander III.
 In his letter issued in 1179, the pope described Andrew as "scientific, religious and virtuous".

 He was elected as Bishop of Győr by the cathedral chapter in 1169, as a candidate of King Stephen III of Hungary.
 His last known predecessor was Gervasius, who was last mentioned in that capacity in 1158.
 However, despite the demand of both Pope Alexander and Stephen III, Lucas, Archbishop of Esztergom attempted to hinder the consecration of Andrew, because of his allegedly non-canonical election.
-Although Cardinal Manfred, who acted as papal legate to Hungary in that year, admonished Lucas to celebrate Andrew's consecration, but he still refused to do so.
+Although Cardinal Manfred, who acted as papal legate to Hungary in that year, admonished Lucas to celebrate Andrew's consecration, he still refused to do so.
 This event laid the foundations for a long-standing rivalry between Lucas and Andrew.